Haoming9810/CSS143B-2020Fall/README.md

 ## Course Objectives
 The objectives of this course are for students to:
-- Transition from basic programming skills to a rigorous process of software development
+- Transition from basic programming skills to a rigorous process of software development including code performance and quality.
-- Becoming familiar with higher-level programming techniques (object‐orientation, recursion, inheritance, generic programming), constructs (lists, stacks, queues, trees) and algorithms (searching, sorting)
+- Becoming familiar with higher-level programming techniques (object‐orientation, recursion, inheritance, generic programming), constructs (lists, stacks, queues, trees) and algorithms (searching, sorting).

 ## Course Learning Outcomes
 Upon successful completion of the course, students shall be able to:
-- Be fluent with object-oriented programming using JAVA from concept to realization.
+- Be fluent with object-oriented programming using JAVA from concept to implementation.
-- Analyze problems and design solutions with basic data structures, algorithms.
+- Analyze problems and design solutions with basic data structures and algorithms.
 - Make trade-offs between solutions based on performance analysis in terms of time and space complexity.
 - Write well-structured and test-friendly codes.
 - Debug programs with the command line and IDE tools, and online community like www.stackoverflow.com.